CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Integration-Guide/Integrate-NetQ-with-Notification-Applications.md

 To take advantage of the numerous event messages generated and processed by NetQ, you must integrate with third-party event notification applications.
-You can integrate NetQ with the PagerDuty and Slack tools.
+You can integrate NetQ with Syslog, PagerDuty and Slack tools.
-You may integrate with one or both of these applications.
+You may integrate with one or more of these applications simultaneously.

 Each network protocol and service in the NetQ Platform receives the raw data stream from the NetQ Agents, processes the data and delivers events to the Notification function.
 Notification then stores, filters and sends messages to any configured notification applications.
 Filters are based on rules you create.
 You must have at least one rule per filter.
+A select set of events can be triggered by a user-configured threshold.

-{{<figure src="/images/netq/event-notif-arch.png">}}
+{{<figure src="/images/netq/event-notif-arch-222.png">}}

 {{%notice note%}}